willows white ophthalmology logo

 Surgery does not unfortunately reduce the cloudiness of the eye, and in some cases it can make it slightly worse, as such surgery is usually only recommended in advanced cases where the cornea is already very cloudy and recurrent ulcers are causing pain.

-The procedure carried out under general anaesthetic involves the application of multiple, pinpoint burns to the surface of the cornea.
-The burns stimulate the surface of the eye to form a layer of scar tissue which then reduces the risk of ulcers forming.
 At the end of the procedure, the surgeon will usually place a contact lens on the surface of the eye to help the healing process and make the eye more comfortable.
 Following the surgery, the operated eye is usually comfortable, but if the contact lens falls out early on, some dogs will only partially open the eye for a few days.

 Fig 3: An eye undergoing Thermokeratoplasty under general anaesthesia.